2428 Program Director, Occupational Therapy Program

 MAJOR ADMINISTRATOR Dean, College of Health and Human Services

-The Program Director administers the daily operations of the Master of Occupational Therapy Program and assures compliance with the Standards and Guidelines established by the American Occupational Therapy Association’s Accreditation Council for Occupational Therapy Education.
-The doctorally-prepared Program Director has the leadership authority and accountability for program administration.
+The Program Director, Occupational Therapy Program is responsible for the management and administration of the Occupational Therapy Program, including planning, evaluation, budgeting, selection of faculty and staff, maintenance of accreditation, and commitment to strategies for professional development.
+The Program Director, Occupational Therapy Program has the leadership authority and accountability to administer the daily operations of the Master of Occupational Therapy Program and assures compliance with the Standards and Guidelines established by the American Occupational Therapy Association’s Accreditation Council for Occupational Therapy Education.

 MINIMUM ACCEPTABLE QUALIFICATIONS